jjtiger/JJT-Real-Estate-Investor-Program/README.md

-# JJT Real Estate Investor program was created within a PyViz enviornment to perform data exploration in the San Francisco real estate market providing a robust interactive visual presentation aiding investors with a clear view of new investment opportunities.
+# This JJT Real Estate Investor program was created within a PyViz environment to perform data exploration in the San Francisco real estate market providing a robust interactive visual presentation aiding investors with a clear view of new investment opportunities.

 ## Background